Jama Mosque, Bijapur: Architecture

 Supported by piers, the interior of the prayer hall is divided into five bays, running parallel to the western qibla wall.
 The interior emphasises clean lines over excessive embellishment; only minimal plaster-work is observed.
 Its floor is divided into 2250 rectangular boxes, resembling a prayer mat, though this was a later addition by Aurangzeb.

 The generally minimal and austere nature of the interior is interrupted by heavy mural ornamentation surrounding the central mihrab, on the qibla wall.
 Gilded and decorated in blue, black and gold, the mihrab features varied imagery, and is dominated by Quranic epigraphy.
 The ornamentation is probably a later addition under Muhammad Adil Shah, attested by some Persian inscriptions near the mihrab.
 Unlike Ali, Muhammad Adil Shah was a Sunni, and this may be responsible for the stark aesthetic difference between the mosque and its mihrab.
 Its luxurious decoration has led Michell and Zebrowski to regard it as one of the finest in the Islamic world; they compare it to the mihrab of the Mosque–Cathedral in Córdoba.

 Incomplete features

-The mosque features corner buttressing on the eastern facade, indicating an unfulfilled intention to construct two minarets there.
+The mosque features corner buttressing on the eastern façade, indicating an unfulfilled intention to construct two minarets there.
 Additionally, merlons are absent from the parapets of the galleries surrounding the courtyard.